Forgotten Knowledge: Examining the Citational Amnesia in NLP

 The \textit{CAD Index} plots by publication type all have similar trends, with journal paper submissions consistently having markedly \bl{higher} scores (indicating markedly higher temporal diversity) across the years studied.
 However, they also seem to be most impacted by the trend since 2014 to cite very recent papers. (\textit{CAD Index} not only goes back to the 1990 level, but also undershoots beyond it.)

 \paragraph{Discussion} Overall, we find that all the gains in temporal diversity of citations from 1990 to 2014 (a period of 35 years), have been negated in the 7 years from 2014.
 This change is driven largely by the deep neural revolution in the early 2010's and strengthened further by the substantial impact of transformers on NLP and Machine Learning.
 Interestingly, our results until 2013 are in line with what \citet{verstak2014shoulders} found for many fields of study, but since 2014 there has been a marked shift in trends in NLP.
 We hope future work will explore whether similar shifts in trends have occurred in other fields.
 Our results add to (and are consistent with) the mean-citation age results found by \citet{bollmann-elliott-2020-forgetting}, who examined mean citation age between 2010 and 2019.
 Our analysis of the broader period (from 1965 to 2021), situates those results in the overall trajectory of how temporal citation patterns have evolved since the beginning of the Association of Computational Linguistics to the present period.
 Additionally, the new CAD Index metric quantifies the degree temporal citation diversity as opposed to the recency focus of citations captured by mean citation age.

 \textbf{Q4.
 What percentage of cited papers are old papers?
-How has this varied across years and publication venues? }\\
+How has this varied across years and publication venues? }\\[-10pt]

 \textbf{Ans.} Just as \citet{verstak2014shoulders}, we define a cited paper as \textit{older} if it was published at least ten years prior to the citing paper.
 We then divided all AA papers into groups based on the year in which they were published.
 For each AA paper, we determined the number of citations to older papers.